hyperstack-org/hyperstack/docs/authorization-policies.md

 manually connect on the client in response to some user action like logging in, or the user deciding to display a specific team status on their dashboard.

-To manually connect a client use the `Synchromesh.connect` method.
+To manually connect a client use the `HyperMesh.connect` method.

 The `connect` method takes any number of arguments each of which is either a class, an object, a String or Array.